-This section describes the methods and techniques that we used to develop assumptions, analyze our transmission network and share results for the 2013 10-Year Assessment.
-Economic, regional, environmental and asset management planning processes are covered on the ATC website.
+This section describes the methods and techniques that we used to develop assumptions, analyze our transmission network and share results for the 2014 10-Year Assessment.
+Economic, regional, and asset management planning processes are covered on the ATC website, www.atc10yearplan.com.